gate3/Bloomon-code-challenge/README.md

     docker build -t bloomon .
     docker run -it bloomon

+To ru nthe app.
+You need to pass the location of the file e.g. node index.js < ./sample/input.txt

 ## Comments
 I was not able to write unit tests.
 My first impulse was to take the TDD approach as this is how i usually work.
 But i was afraid of the time constraint so i went on to write the solution first.